rixx/books.rixx.de/data/reviews/friedrich-nietzsche/twilight-of-the-idols/index.md

 only useful to those who are already part of the in-group.

-By extension, he also rails against "free will", which (he says) is only used to declare people responsible for things, so that we can judge and punish them. "sin and guilt are fake don't @ me" basically.
+By extension, he also rails against "free will", which (he says) is only used to declare people responsible for things, so that we can judge and punish them. "sin and guilt are fake don't @ me".

 ### Altruism